pietermartin/umlg/doc/markdown/sqlg.md

 Sqlg introduces an extra method on the transaction, `flush()`.

-* In normal batch mode `flush()` will send all the data to postgresql, assign id(s) and clear the cache.
+* In normal batch mode `flush()` will send all the data to Postgresql, assign id(s) and clear the cache.
 * In streaming mode `flush()` will close the OutputStream that the data has been written to.
 * In streaming mode with lock `flush()` will close the OutputStream that the data has been written to and assign id(s).

-The postgresql [copy](http://www.postgresql.org/docs/9.4/static/sql-copy.html) command is used to bulk insert data.
+The Postgresql [copy](http://www.postgresql.org/docs/9.4/static/sql-copy.html) command is used to bulk insert data.

 <br />
 ###Normal batch mode